 Noise from individual railway vehicles is increasingly being controlled through legislation.
-The EC adopted a Technical Specification for Interoperability relating to rolling stock noise for conventional rolling stock in 2006 (Decision 2006/66/EC), and new rolling stock must meet the limits defined in Directive 96/48/EC on the interoperability of the trans-European high-speed rail system.
-The TSIs (on conventional and high-speed rolling stock) include noise limits for starting noise, noise from stationary vehicles and pass-by noise.
+The EC adopted a Technical Specification for Interoperability relating to rolling stock noise for conventional rolling stock in 2006 (Decision 2006/66/EC), and new rolling stock must meet the limits defined within these specifications (Link to Technical Specifications for Interoperability).
+The TSIs include noise limits for starting noise, noise from stationary vehicles and pass-by noise.